Woman to be sentenced for murdering husband in Newport home

 A woman is facing life imprisonment when she appears before a crown court judge today to be sentenced for murdering her husband.

-Amy Pugh, aged 34, of Stafford Road in Wolverhampton was found guilty in March this year of killing her estranged husband, 32-year-old Kyle Pugh in the kitchen of her Newport home in Shropshire in March 2022.
+Amy Pugh, aged 34 and of Stafford Road in Wolverhampton, was found guilty in March this year of killing her estranged husband, 32-year-old Kyle Pugh, in the kitchen of her Newport home in March 2022.

-During the six-week trial the court heard how Pugh and Kyle had an argument just after 8.30pm on March 22, 2022 at her then home on Aston Drive, Newport.
+During the six-week trial the court heard how the estranged couple had an argument just after 8.30pm on March 22, 2022 at her then home in Aston Drive, Newport.

-The argument led to an altercation between the two, where Pugh has injured Kyle causing him to become unresponsive.
+The argument led to an altercation between the two in which Pugh injured her husband, causing him to become unresponsive.

 Pugh took 20 minutes to call emergency services.
-During this time the court was told how she made several phone calls to her father before calling 999.
+The court was told how during this time she made several phone calls to her father before calling 999.

 When emergency services arrived at the scene at around 9.15pm Pugh was carrying out CPR on an unresponsive Kyle.